isomerpages/mindef-sg101/index.md

 description: www.sg101.gov.sg
 image: /images/isomer-logo.svg
 permalink: /
-notification: "Note: To do a search, click on the magnifying glass icon on the top right hand corner of the homepage.
-To find the icon, adjust the zoom settings in your browser."
+notification: "Note: To do a search, if accessing SG101 via a desktop, click on the magnifying glass icon on the top right hand corner of the homepage.
+To find the icon, adjust the zoom settings in your browser.
+If accessing via a mobile device, simply click on the three lines that appear on the top right hand corner."
 sections:
   - hero:
       title: SG101